wwwportal/Kalima/Lists/CET Notes/Data Structures.md

 19. LL collection class
 20. complex nested loops
 21. binary search trees
-22. tree traversal algorithms [40-42]
+22. tree traversal algorithms
+    1.  treeset
+    2.  treemap
 23. sets
 24. maps: key-value mapping
-25. treeset
-26. treemap
-27. in-order
+25. in-order
-28. pre-order
+26. pre-order
-29. post-order
+27. post-order
-30. hash table
+28. hash table
-31. hashing
+29. hashing
-32. Heap
+30. Heap
     1. FIFO (?)
     2. Max Heap
     3. Min Heap
-33. Stack
+31. Stack
     1. LIFO
     2.  stack frame
-34. queues
+32. queues
-35. priority queues
+33. priority queues
-36. efficiency
+34. efficiency
-37. [36]/[38]
+35. [36]/[38]
-38. [37]/[39]
+36. [37]/[39]
-39. Tree
-40. Data structures [0] are not stored in memory, they are only created when the program starts running to enable efficient processing
+37. Data structures [0] are not stored in memory, they are only created when the program starts running to enable efficient processing
-41. ## multidimensional arrays
+38. ## multidimensional arrays
     1.  the outer loop for a 2D array iterates over the rows
     2.  the inner loop for a 2D array iterates over the columns
-42. [2]: the same structures with different behavior